 If you are convicted of an open container offense, additional potential issues include:

-If you’ve been charged with theft, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at or via email at email@example.com.
+If you’re facing an Ohio open container charge, it’s important to know what you’re up against.
+If you have any questions left unanswered, or if you need a competent, experienced Columbus alcohol crime attorney to fight for you in court, contact Luftman, Heck, & Associates at (614) 500-3836, or reach out online today.